 sujatha’s work is characterized by an equal dedication to victims and persons accused of crime.
 The convergence of sujatha’s interest in Tibetan ideals of justice and her work with women and children who've suffered abuse drew her to law school.
 After several years as an appellate public defender in New Mexico and New York City, sujatha relocated to California to work on capital cases.

 sujatha earned her A.B. from Harvard and Radcliffe Colleges and her J.D. from the University of Pennsylvania.
 She has held federal clerkships with the Honorable William K. Sessions, III, Chair of the U.S. Sentencing Commission and with the Honorable Martha Vázquez.
 An emerging national voice in restorative justice, she was honored as Northeastern University Law School’s Daynard Fellow, and has been a guest on NPR's Talk of the Nation, and her work has been profiled in the New York Times Magazine. sujatha’s personal and research interests include victims’ voices in restorative practices, the forgiveness of seemingly unforgivable acts, and Tibetan notions of justice.

-sujatha lives in the Bay Area with her partner of 17 years, Jason, their son, Sathya, and their sweet dog, Django.
+sujatha lives in the Bay Area with her partner of 19 years, Jason, and their son, Sathya.

 To listen sujatha speak about using restorative processes in homicide cases on NPR's Talk of the Nation, click here.